MicrosoftDocs/Viva/Viva/connections/use-feed-web-part-for-viva-connections.md

 ## What is the Feed for Viva Connections web part?

-If you're using Viva Connections, the Feed web part brings organizational communication content from SharePoint, Yammer, Stream, Teams, and more into a single feed that [can be added to the home site](/viva/connections/home-site-plan).
+If you're using Viva Connections, the Feed web part brings organizational communication content from SharePoint, Viva Engage, Stream, Teams, and more into a single feed that [can be added to the home site](/viva/connections/home-site-plan).
 The Feed displays personalized content that will look different for each viewer.
 The hierarchy of content in the Feed can be influenced using tools like [News Boost](https://support.microsoft.com/en-us/office/boost-sharepoint-news-from-organization-news-sites-46ad8dc5-8f3b-4d81-853d-8bbbdd0f9c83).
 Learn more about [content in the Feed](/viva/connections/faqs-viva-connections-feed).

 ![Screenshot with the company feed highlighted.](../media/connections/use-feed-web-part/feedwebpart_highlighted.png)

 ### Benefits of the web part include:

- - Users can view content from SharePoint, Stream, and Yammer in one place
+ - Users can view content from SharePoint, Stream, and Viva Engage in one place
  - For each piece of content, users can view the author and time it was posted
  - Users can react to and see the total number of reactions, user views, and comments on a content card
  - Users can share and navigate to find more content within the web part